mapproxy/mapproxy/doc/install.rst

 Installation
 ============

-This tutorial guides you to the MapProxy installation process.
+This tutorial guides you to the MapProxy installation process on Unix systems.
+For Windows refer to :doc:`install_windows`.

 This tutorial was created and tested with Debian 5.0, if you're installing MapProxy on a different system you might need to change some package names.

 MapProxy is `registered at the Python Package Index <http://pypi.python.org/pypi/MapProxy>`_ (PyPI).
 If you have installed Python setuptools (``python-setuptools`` on Debian) you can install MapProxy with ``sudo easy_install MapProxy``.
 This is really easy `but` we recommend to **not** use this method.